42 Van Life Essentials that Make Life on the Road Easier

 AllTrails+

-This is our favorite app for finding local trails while traveling.
-The free version provides basic functions like searching for nearby trails and getting directions to the trailheads, but the Pro version has a lot of extra features (like offline maps), which are especially helpful when camping off-grid.
+This is my favorite app for finding local trails while traveling.
+The free version provides basic functions like searching for nearby trails and getting directions to the trailheads, but the paid version (get 30% off when you sign up for AllTrails+ here) has a lot of extra features (like offline maps.

 Annual Park Pass